 Before a decade, businesses didn’t have multiple options to develop customized enterprise applications with unique features and the latest programming languages.
 To provide the optimum user experience, they had to spend much time and it incurred a high cost.
 But today digitization has given 360-degree revolution to the software industry!
-When it comes to customize enterprise web application development, there are multiple technologies to choose from and one of the prominent one is ASP .NET development.
-It is the perfect amalgamation of web development models which contains all the required services to build the robust enterprise web applications.
+When it comes to custom enterprise web application development, there are multiple technologies to choose from and one of the prominent ones is ASP.NET application development.
+It is the perfect amalgamation of web development models that contains all the required services to build the robust enterprise web applications.

 Let’s dive deep to know how new features of ASP.NET Core 2.1 can help the enterprise .NET development.

 As per the community of ASP.NET, it is “an opinionated factory for creating HTTPClient instances”.
 If you are a developer and have worked with the HTTPClient in the production software, you may have encountered many challenges and headaches.
 In the service-oriented architecture, if several connections are needed to be established, the only way it can be done is by using several HTTP instances.
 So, when you create HTTPclient within your code, two problems arise;

 - Each one has its own connection pool for the remote server which means you need to pay the cost of reconnecting the remote server for every client you create

 - If the socket crosses the threshold limit, it can run into socket exhaustion.
 When HttpClient is disposed of, the open connection remains for up to 240 seconds in TIME_WAIT state.

 With HttpClientFactory, you can create and register Httpclient instances and can simply add the HttpClient as a service and then use it via the IHttpClientFactory interface in your controllers.
 Being a simple approach, the enterprise can use it to create larger applications.
 Moreover, developers can even encapsulate the HTTPClient in own types and expose for consumption only methods that simply return a result for clients, without knowing the implementation details.